 Well hey there, good lookin’!
 I hope you’re having a sweet Saturday.
 I wanted to get this out earlier but I’ve been cleaning like a woman possessed (it rarely happens, so when it does I’ve got to go with it) so here we are.
 Both of us with a cup of tea (yes?) and a few minutes to ourselves to look at what’s coming up here and elsewhere this month. … It’s bloomin’ March!
 What’s ahead

-Dover Publications sent me the books in this post for review purposes.
+Quarto Publishing Group sent me the books in this post in exchange for an honest review.
 All opinions are my own.

 After reviewing a number of subscription boxes over the past few weeks, I’m turning to something a little different today: books!
 (But I do have one more box to share with you before the month is out.
 And I think you’re really going to like it.)
 Today I want to share some of our favourites from a highly collectible series for young readers, Little People, BIG DREAMS.
 They’re whimsically illustrated picture books aimed at kids aged 4 to 7 that tell the stories of people who pursued their dreams to achieve incredible things, despite some difficult beginnings and/or hardships along the way.
 Quarto sent me advance copies of the newest additions to the series — Stephen Hawking and Muhammad Ali, both published earlier this month — and the Women in Art Gift Set featuring Audrey Hepburn, Frida Kahlo and Coco Chanel.